 Step 1.
 Find Your Inspirations

 Becoming better on camera is, in many ways, similar to becoming a better writer.
-Just as a writer must read a lot of books to improve their way with words, someone interested in making videos must watch a lot of videos to improve their presence in front of the camera.
+Just as a writer must read a lot of books to improve their way with words, a video maker must watch a lot of videos to improve their presence in front of the camera.
 By doing so:

 - You’re exposed to different styles of making videos.